walliski/myranks-for-gokz/README.md

 from which rank you get on the map itself, with a bonus if you are in the top 20, and a small participation award for first time completions.

+The skillgroups (TRAINEE, REGULAR, SEMIPRO, etc.) are based on a percentage (set in config) of the average score of the top 5 players in each mode.
+This means that it will jump quite a bit in the beginning, but will smooth out over time.
+It is after all a ranking, and not a progression system, so the player that has the most score will always have the best rank, be it 100 score or 100 000.

 ## Plugins & Commands

 This plugin consists of three main plugins.